top of page

 Headshot.jpeg

 My projects have received support from the International Peace Research InitiativeInstitute for Social Research, the Nanovic Institute for European Studies, the Liu Institute for Asia and Asian Studies, the Klau Center for Civil and Human Rights, and the Environmental Change Initiative, among others.
-I have published articles in journals such as Global Environmental PoliticsClimatic Change and Climate Policy, and I currently have articles under review in Journal of Peace Research (R&R) and International Organization
+I have published articles in journals such as International Studies Quarterly (forthcoming), Journal of Peace ResearchGlobal Environmental PoliticsClimatic Change, and Climate Policy

 I received my MA in International Peace and Conflict Resolution from American University's School of International Service and my BS in Economics and International Affairs from Georgia Tech.
 Before doctoral study, I worked as a researcher at the United States Institute of Peace.
 When I am not teaching or doing research, I prefer to spend my time outdoors, ideally hiking or playing sports, especially soccer and badminton.
 A few times a week, I coach a youth girls soccer team.
-I'm also an avid animal lover and volunteer with the LifeLine Animal Project.
+I'm also an avid animal lover and volunteer with the Philadelphia Animal Welfare Society.

 Contactachesler@upenn.edu

-© 2023
+© 2024

 bottom of page